-Our half-day Little Acorns program for 3-year-olds focuses on readiness skills through stories, art, games and activities.
+Our Little Acorns (Pre-K3) program for 3-year-olds focuses on readiness skills through stories, art, games and activities.
 Children practice independence, patience, sharing and listening – the building blocks for a lifetime of success.

 Reading, phonics, math, religion and science take center stage in our full-day Primary (kindergarten) program.
-Learning takes place beyond the classroom, too; students grow plants in the Primary garden, and introductory lessons about our Catholic faith are presented in the “Catechesis of the Good Shepherd” atrium.
+Learning takes place beyond the classroom, too; students grow vegetables and fruits in the Primary garden, and introductory lessons about our Catholic faith are presented in the “Catechesis of the Good Shepherd” atrium.

 In Grades 1-4 our students continue their mastery of basic skills, develop strong writing skills, and form good study habits.